-We welcome people with disabilities and want to do what we can to make this event accessible to you. *** ASL interpretation will be provided.
-For live captioning, please make a request by April 14 to firstname.lastname@example.org to ensure that we can arrange captioning for the live event. ***
+We welcome people with disabilities and want to do what we can to make this event accessible to you. *** ASL interpretation and Live Captioning will be provided. *** Media captioning will be available after the event at our YouTube channel and at Poetry Center Digital Archive.

 Supported by a grant from the Andrew W. Mellon Foundation to the Academy of American Poets in support of Poetry Coalition programs

 ...There are names each thing has for itself,

 and beneath us the other order already moves.

 —Linda Hogan, from "Map"

 The Poetry Center, in conjunction with the Poetry Coalition, presents one in a series of programs across the country during March and April around this shared topic.
 Four poets, whose work is recognized for its address to ideas of justice, to our global climate crisis, and to the effects of colonialism and racial capitalism, read from their work and join in conversation with one another and, time permitting, in response to questions from the audience.
 Ed Roberson, Tiffany Higgins, Eli Clare, and Lehua M. Taitano will be joined by emcee, Steve Dickison.